Frequently asked questions from Buyers

 Most loans we see here are Conventional loans.
 The down payment is a function of the loan conditions so the lender will have to tell you what they require.
-While 20% down is common, I have seen 10% for investment loans too.
-We suggest you contact a couple lenders and ask.
+While 20% down is common, we have seen 10% for investment loans too.
+We suggest you contact a couple of lenders and ask.

 Must I use a local lender for the loan?

 No, you can use any company licensed to do business in NC.
 We suggest you speak to a local lender, as well as one near you, to compare.
 Some lenders don’t understand the in’s and out’s of Vacation Rental Investments and they won’t allow you to rent it.
 Since 90% of the homes we sell here are rental investments those lenders will not work out well for you.